Rizzler Sports Logo

 Do most teams track QAB?

 At the travel level (12U+), more teams are adopting QAB.
 At the rec level, it's less common but equally valuable.
-Any coach can start tracking it — it adds about 30 seconds per at-bat to note whether it was a QAB.
+Any coach can start tracking it; it only takes a moment per at-bat to note whether it was a QAB.

 Can a strikeout be a QAB?